danjos2/danjos2.github.io/486_project2.md

 ## Data
 The Texas county boundaries shapefile was obtained from the [Texas Department of Transportation website](https://gis-txdot.opendata.arcgis.com/datasets/8b902883539a416780440ef009b3f80f_0) .
 COVID-19 data was obtained from the New York Times [ongoing repository](https://github.com/nytimes/covid-19-data) of data on coronavirus cases and deaths in the United States.

-To subset the data for texas, I had to bring the New York Times data into Rstudio.
-You can look [here](cortest/subset_rstudio.nb.html) for how I subsetted the data.
+Since it was a raw CSV of all U.S. county-level data, I had to import the NYT data into R to properly filter.
+You can look at my process in Rstudio [here](cortest/subset_rstudio.nb.html) to see how I subsetted the data to show only Texas counties.